stevemcconnell/covid19-forecast-evaluations/README.md

 Field | Description
 :---- | :----
-state_range_forecasts_num | Number of states for which the model forecasts prediction intervals (PIs) state_successful_ranges | Percentage of prediction intervals that capture the actual value in the 0.025 to 0.975 quantile range
+state_range_forecasts_num | Number of states for which the model forecasts prediction intervals (PIs) state_range_capture_rate_95PI | Percentage of 95% prediction intervals that capture the actual value in the 0.025 to 0.975 quantile range state_range_capture_rate_50PI | Percentage of 50% prediction intervals that capture the actual value in the 0.25 to 0.75 quantile range

 For the following fields, "width" is defined as the 0.975 PI quantile divided by the 0.025 quantile.
 Field | Description